statop/lazy-load-bug/README.md

 This is because to get to things in test-lib/common, we must go through a barrel file, the public api for test-lib/common.

 So -
-* Given ng-packagrs stance that there is only a single public api per entry point
+* Given ng-packagr's stance that there is only a single public api per entry point
 * **It impossible to have common libraries that lazy load properly**

 You could start adding secondary entry points for everything that you want to be bundled separately, but this quickly escalates to having a secondary entry point for basically every file.